rails/rails/guides/source/routing.md

 $ bin/rails routes -c Articles::CommentsController
 ```

-TIP: The output from `bin/rails routes` is easier to read if you widen your terminal window until the output lines don't wrap.
+TIP: The output from `bin/rails routes` is easier to read if you widen your terminal window until the output lines don't wrap or use the `--expanded` option.

 ### Listing Unused Routes